SCPR/api-docs/KPCC/v2/endpoints/episodes.md

   <tr>
     <td><strong>segments</strong></td>
     <td>
       (Array of Article Objects) The segments for this episode, represented as Articles.
 See Article Object Description for details.
+For non-segmented programs, this object will have a single segment, which containts the full episode information.
+This is only available for backwards compatbility.
+In this scenario, the full epsiode data should be used instead of the single segment.
     </td>
   </tr>